rinalim/AdvanceMarquee/README.md

 # AdvanceMarquee
- Marquee plugin for RetroPie, Emuelec and so on
+ Univeral marquee plugin for RetroPie, Emuelec and so on